Everlasting Kingdom: Unraveling the Bible’s Secrets

 Certainly there will be much more wheat separated from the chaff during the millennial harvest (whenever it is), but for now Yehovah isn’t even a consideration.

-Jeremiah 5:24 They don’t say to themselves ‘We should fear Yehovah our Elohim, who gives rain, both the early rain and the latter rain on time, who makes sure that we have the appointed weeks of harvest.’
+Jeremiah 5:24 They don’t say to themselves ‘We should revere Yehovah our Elohim, who gives us rain, both the early rain and the latter rain on time, who makes sure that we have sufficient weeks of harvest.

 This is about to change:

 Hosea 6:3 We should acknowledge Yehovah.
 We must press on to know Him.
-As surely as the sun rises, His arrival is firmly established.
-He’ll come to us like the rain, like the former rains that water the earth.
+As surely as the sun rises, His [Yehovah’s] timetable is firmly established.
+He’ll come to us like the rain, like the 'spring rains' that water the earth.”
+[2]

 Unlike the great “former” harvest that takes place during the autumn Feast Days, the “latter” harvest under this scenario would take place during Abib, the first month of Yehovah’s year:

-Joel 2:23 So rejoice, children of Zion, and rejoice in Yehovah your Elohim, because He has given you the Teacher for righteousness [Barnes].
-He sends abundant showers for you, the ‘autumn’ rain and the ‘spring’ rain, as before.
+Joel 2:23 So rejoice, people of Zion, and rejoice in Yehovah your Elohim, because He gives you the early rain for your vindication.
+He sends showers for you, both latter rain and the early rain [5] as in the beginning [6].

 More wicked people are burned at the “latter harvest”, because this same judgment will also include those still alive.
 Here is the prophecy as John saw it:

-Revelation 20:7-9 When the thousand years are finished, Satan will be released from his prison 8 and go out to seduce the nations in the four corners of the earth, Gog and Magog, and gather them for battle.
+When the thousand years are finished, Satan will be released from his prison 8 and go out to seduce the nations in the four corners of the world, Gog and Magog, and gather them for battle.
 Their number is like grains of sand in the sea.
-9 They rose up over the broad expanse of the earth, and then encircled the 'special' assembly of the kadishea, the greatly loved city.
+9 They swarmed over the broad expanse of the world, and surrounded the 'cherished' assembly of the 'chosen ones', the greatly loved city.
 And fire came down from Yehovah out of Heaven and consumed them.

 The reason that there are such a large number of culls is because they are the cumulative result of 1000 years of sifting.